PredictiveEcology/SpaDES.experiment/CONTRIBUTING.md

-We welcome contributions to `SpaDES.core`, both as bug reports or package enhancements.
+We welcome contributions to `SpaDES.experiment`, both as bug reports or package enhancements.

 ## Report a bug

-1. Use the [issue tracker](https://github.com/PredictiveEcology/SpaDES.core/issues) to report a bug.
+1. Use the [issue tracker](https://github.com/PredictiveEcology/SpaDES.experiment/issues) to report a bug.

 2. Please include a minimum reproducible example that triggers the bug.